damianhakert/damianhakert.github.io/source/handbook/support/onboarding/index.html.md

 _make_ the documentation and send the link in the response.
 For those situations where making documentation is a more time consuming exercise:

-- click the "Document this" checkbox on the ticket,
+- click the "Document this" checkbox (found on the left-hand side of the ticket)
+- enter an ["internal note"](https://support.zendesk.com/hc/en-us/articles/213519318-Adding-comments-to-tickets#topic_bpn_sbd_bv) describing the documentation requirements
-- respond to the ticket,
+- update the ticket

-Tickets with the "Document this" option ticked will be added to a Google spreadsheet which the docs team can access.
+Tickets with the "Document this" option are added to a ZenDesk view ["Documentation"](https://gitlab.zendesk.com/agent/#/filters/91188447).
+A [Zap](https://zapier.com/app/editor/9938098/overview) is used to add ticket details to a [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1GcQvDThsXuV_n4OFwdYNmq07oO7coiS8xkMP84_-eKo/edit#gid=0).

 ### Create issues<a name="create-issue"></a>